dannielperez/kerberos-sidecar/README.md

 ```
 docker-compose up --build
 ```
-Check the docker-compose file for enviroment variables (ex.
+Check the docker-compose file for environment variables (ex.
 KEYTAB_SECURITY)

 ### using sidecar volume in other containers using docker compose